'Westworld' Season 4, Episode 6 Recap: 'Fidelity'

-The sixth episode of Westworld season 4, released on Sunday, follows Caleb and the smart, distrustful and foul-mouthed rebel known as "C."
+Sunday's Westworld episode -- the sixth in the season -- follows Caleb and the smart, distrustful and foul-mouthed rebel known as "C."

 We last saw these characters in episode 4, the head-spinning installment that caught Maeve and Caleb (now a host) up to the timeline Bernard and Stubbs have been traveling in this season.
 We also learned C is the grownup version of Caleb's beloved daughter, Frankie.

-In the latest episode, C successfully weeds out an imposter planted by Chalores, and a host version of Caleb points some razor-sharp words at her.
+In the latest episode, C weeds out an imposter planted by Chalores, and Caleb points some razor-sharp words at the host-in-chief.
 Still, it seems like the good guys have cleared very little ground in toppling Chalores' evil empire.
-(She still commands an entire city's worth of humans, and holds sway over hosts like William).
-Given that Caleb is still locked in a waking nightmare -- courtesy of Chalores -- it seems it will be up to C, Maeve, Bernard (and maybe Christina?) to do something about it.
+(She still commands an entire city's worth of humans, and holds sway over hosts like William.)
+Given that Caleb is locked in a waking nightmare, it looks like it will be up to C, Maeve, Bernard (and maybe Christina?) to do something about it.

 Here's what else you need to know about episode 6.
 Only two episodes are left in the season… I'm nervously eyeing the hourglass.